sebolivera/react-game-of-life/README.md

 # How to play

-You don't, that's the point.
-Just messa round with the bottom panel.
-You can birth/kill cells by clicking them.
+You can place tiles by clicking, or entire shape by browsing the menu.